blockades/mmt_resources/research/secp_writeup.md

 ## Introduction (TODO)

+The Secure Scuttlebutt protocol was initially developed for a peer-to-peer social network.
+While this is still it's best known and most popular use-case, it is being adopted for a growing number of other applications.

 ## Comparison of SSB with other off-chain protocols

 Blockchains are suited to information where widespread consensus is critical, but due to the associated costs and limitations, it makes sense to use them as little as possible and have well-integrated off-chain systems.
 Ethereum is not simply a blockchain protocol but a stack of protocols including some which are designed specifically for off-chain transport and storage.
 So it makes sense to look at these protocols in order to establish whether SSB has something to offer which is not already there.